Documentation

 6. Custom class - Will be applied to the social feed wrapper.
 Can be used for styling purposes.

-7. Number of posts - Number of posts/feeds/tweets/etc you want to be pulled from your social network sources mapped to this feed.
+7. Number of posts - Number of posts you want to be pulled from your Instagram social network for this feed.

 Widget Zones